MariKoh/MariKoh/README.md

-### Hi there 👋 My name is Kattiya Charoenpakdee, you can call me MariKoh!
+### Hi there 👋 My name is Kattiya Charoenpakdee, you can call me Koh!
 This account is a channel to share my skills and knowledges on Data Analysis, Machine Learning and Python.
 I also would like comments, feedbacks, and ideas from you!😄

 ### These are some of my projects
 Please enjoy, I hope you get some ideas.